 The Black Speech from The Lord of the Rings has quite a fanbase for how deliciously evil it sounds.
 Tolkien, however, designed the Black Speech to be as ugly and hateful as he could possibly design a language.
 At one point, a fan gave Tolkien a goblet with a copy of the One Ring inscription on it; rather than drink from something bearing such evil words, Tolkien simply used the goblet as an ashtray.

 The Lord Of The Rings has many neo-Nazi fans who view the "good races" as white and the "evil races" as non-white.
 In reality, Tolkien opposed racial segregation in South Africa, opposed Nazism, and had many Jewish friends, and had one of his most singularly awesome moments when he tore a new one into the Nazis more or less to their faces.
+Admittedly the book can have those Unfortunate Implications but it is heavily implied many of the "evil" characters like the men from the East and South are fighting due to Sauron's lies and threats and aren't really evil.

 Many readers of Mansfield Park agree with Edmund that Mary Crawford is a sassy, lively, witty, attractive girl... but unlike Edmund, ignore the emerging signs of her disrespect for him, her completely unreasonable expectation that he will change his life path and career choice based on her wishes if he loves her, and her value of money over love that extends to wishing his older ill brother dead.
 Likewise, the quiet, stoic, obedient Fanny Price finally shows her inner strength, resolve, and independence when she refuses to marry her Stalker with a Crush, yet most of her readers only remember her as the pre-Character DevelopmentExtreme Doormat.
 To say nothing of the shippers who think she should have accepted him.
 It seems readers still only judge both women based on what they initially appear on the surface before the novel digs deeper, despite the danger of first impressions as a running theme in Jane Austen.